-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition:

-PUBLIC INSTITUTION

-Tuition: \$2,438 \$2,438

-In-district:

-In-state (out-of-district): \$2,438 \$2,438

-Out-of-state: \$9,754 \$9,754

-NONRESIDENT ALIEN:

-Tuition:

-REQUIRED FEES: \$606 \$606

-ROOM AND BOARD:

-(on-campus)

-ROOM ONLY: \$4,000 \$4,000

-(on-campus) \$4,900 \$4,900

-BOARD ONLY:

-(on-campus meal plan)
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\

+Other:

-Comprehensive tuition and room and board fee (if your college cannot provide sepa fees): arate tuition and roo om and board Other: G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum 21 maximum G3.
+G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 21 maximum

+No

+G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-No G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly y :
+G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: \\\\